dladd/pyFormex/sphinx/tutorial.rst

-By writing a simple script, a large and complex geometry can be created by copying, translating, rotating, or otherwise transforming geometrical entities.
-|pyformex| will interpret the script and draw what you have created.
+By writing a simple script, a large and complex geometry can be created by copying, translating, rotating, or otherwise transforming geometrical entities. pyFormex will interpret the script and draw what you have created.
 This is clearly very different from the traditional (mostly interactive) way of creating a geometrical model, like is done in most CAD packages.
-There are some huge advantages in using |pyformex|:
+There are some huge advantages in using pyFormex:

 * It is especially suited for the automated design of spatial frame structures.
   A dome, an arc, a hypar shell, ..., when constructed as a space frame, can be